davidwl/AppLaunchpad/docs/navigation-parameters-reference.md

 - **type**: object
 - **description**: contains key-object pairs, where the key is the view group name as specified in the node parameters, and the object contains key-value pairs.
 In each key-value pair, the key is the feature name and the value is the actual setting.
 The following options are supported:
 - **attributes**:
   - **preloadUrl**(string): needs to be an absolute URL of a micro frontend belonging to a view group.
 It cannot be an URL of a node.
-It is recommended that you use a dedicated small, visually empty view, which imports Luigi Client and is fine with getting an empty context, for example, without an access token.
+It is recommended that you use a dedicated small, visually empty view, which imports AppLaunchpad Client and is fine with getting an empty context, for example, without an access token.
 The **preloadUrl** parameter is also required for view group caching in case you need a view group iframe to refresh whenever you navigate back to it.
   - **loadOnStartup**(boolean): when set to `true`, it loads the respective view group with the respective **preloadUrl** in the background as soon as the app first starts.

 ## Node parameters
-Node parameters are all the parameters that can be added to an individual navigation node in the `nodes:` section of the Luigi configuration file.
+Node parameters are all the parameters that can be added to an individual navigation node in the `nodes:` section of the AppLaunchpad configuration file.

 ### altText
 - **type**: string